-- (a) Present a professional, neat appearance.

-- (b) Maintain a physical condition which aids in their performance.
+- (b) Maintains a physical condition that aids in his/her performance.

+- (c) Expresses an interest in the assignment.

-- (c) Demonstrate the following traits:
+- (d) Demonstrates the following traits:

 - 1. Emotional stability and maturity.

-- 2. Stress tolerance
+- Stress tolerance.

-- 3. Sound judgment and decision-making.
+- 3. Sound ethical judgment and decision-making.

 - 4. Personal integrity and ethical conduct.

-- 5. Leadership
+- 5. Leadership skills.

-- 6. Initiative
+- 6. Initiative.

+- 7. Adaptability and flexibility.

+- 8. Ability to conform to department goals and objectives in a positive manner.